saint11/DeadWeight/source/game.md

 |   7   | The locals will start hunting you down.
 This is no longer a safe place.                  |

 ## Character Progression
 Unlike most RPG systems the character progression is not always for the better.
-As the characters goes on adventures they can gain experience, gold and better equipment, but they can also lose their sanity, acquire grievous wounds, curses and mortal enemies.
-Characters can level up to level 6, after that they will eventually find their untimely death or will finally **retire**.
+As the characters goes on adventures they can gain experience, gold and better equipment, but they can also lose their sanity, acquire traumas, curses and mortal enemies.

+During the expedition or character creation **adventurers** may receive **insight** points, during the interlude players may choose to spend those insight points for different things.
+When you receive an insight point mark it on your character sheet with a slash, when you spend it you can fill in the circle.
+Once all the 12 circles in your insight bar are filled your character cannot earn more insight and may be retired.

 Retired characters contribute to **The Guild**, allowing players to start new characters with more bonuses and giving them a long term goal.

+The guild is a feature that will be added in a future update on the rules {.alert}

+### Insight points {.block}
+- **Move attribute score (1 insight)**: You can move 1 **attribute score** from the hightest scored attribute to a lower one.
+- **Learn skill (1 insight)**: You may learn one skill.
+- **Heal trauma (1 insight)**: You may remove one trauma.
+- **Increase lowest score (2 insight)**: You can add 1 **attribute score** to your lowest scored attribute.
+- **Increase score (3 insight)**: You can add 1 **attribute score** any attribute.
+- **Increase proficiency (4 insight)**: You can add 1 **attribute proficiency** any attribute.

 <pagebreak>